Room to Read South Africa

 - Substantial, relevant working experience in education programs

-- Experience working within literacy development programs
+- Experience working within literacy programs

 - In touch with literacy issues and trends nationally and internationally